Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/core_java/grep/README.md

 # Test
 I implemented two JUnit classes to test the program because I wanted a systematic and repeatable way to test my program during my development process.
 Two JUnit classes are for testing two implementations separately.
+I wrote JUnit test for each method in both cases to make sure each method are working as expected.
+To test each method, I first compare its actual output to the actual data in the "TestFile," and then I compare the actual output of main function to the output of the Linux `grep` command to see if they are identical.
 The coverage is 94% and 84% on JavaGrepImp and JavaGrepStreamImp, respectively.

 # Deployment
 This app is deployed on Docker Hub for easier distribution.
 Any computer that has Docker installed is able to run this app.